JohannesHog/TFM-Playground/README.md

 ```
 You can check out `next(iter(prior))` if you want to see an example batch.

-Check out `visualization_demo.ipynb` for some more examples.
+Check out `prior_visualization.ipynb` for some more examples.

 ### Supported Priors